Arduino-CI/action/README.md

           #
           # If you'd rather have the test runner fail the test in the
           #  absence of either tests or examples, uncommenting either of
-          #  the following lines (as appropriate) will enforce that.
+          #  the following variables to 'true' (as appropriate) will
+          #  enforce that.
           #
           # EXPECT_EXAMPLES: false
           # EXPECT_UNITTESTS: false

-          # Scanning library.properties for issues is a relatively new
-          #  feature, and we may not have implemented it perfectly just
-          #  yet.
-          #
-          # If you find that it incorrectly fails your library, you can
-          #  skip it.
-(Please open an issue against arduino_ci as well
-          #  so that it can be fixed.)
-          #
-          # SKIP_LIBRARY_PROPERTIES: false

-          # Not all libraries are in the root directory of a repository.
-          # Specifying the path of the library here (relative to the root
-          # of the repository) will adjust that.
-          #
-          # The default is the current directory
-          #
-          # USE_SUBDIR: .

           # Although dependencies will be installed automatically via the
           # library manager, your library under test may require an
           # unofficial version of a dependency.
 In those cases, the custom
           # libraries must be insalled prior to the test execution; those
           # installation commands should be placed in a shell script (that
-          # will be executed by /bin/sh) and the shell script in your repo.
+          # will be executed by /bin/sh) stored in your library.
           #
           # Then, set this variable to the path to that file (relative to
-          # the repository root)
+          # the root of your repository).
+The script will be run from
+          # within the Arduino libraries directory; you should NOT attempt
+          # to find that directory nor change to it from within the script.
           #
           # CUSTOM_INIT_SCRIPT: install_dependencies.sh
 ```